padawan/SanitizeBlogs2/README.md

-# SanitizeBlogs2, a plugin for Movable Type

-**SanitizeBlogs2** is a variant of the [mt-plugin-SanitizeBlogs](http://github.com/sixapart/mt-plugin-SanitizeBlogs) by Six Apart.
+**SanitizeBlogs 2** is a variant of the [mt-plugin-SanitizeBlogs](http://github.com/sixapart/mt-plugin-SanitizeBlogs) by Six Apart.
 While the Six Apart version sanitizes blogs based upon a blog URL prefix (useful for blogs published under the Community Platform), the present variant is more useful for a blog farm where you want all blogs to be sanitized with the ability to refine or prevent the sanitization for selected blogs.

 ## Overview